Wingan Inlet: European discovery

 Bass' party lost an anchor in the Cove, before continuing to navigate to Wilson's Promontory where they made an attempt to cross Bass Strait to reach the Sydney Cove.
 Due to bad weather and a leaking boat, Bass was forced to return to the mainland and continued west where he discovered and examined Western Port.

 On Bass' return voyage, they stopped at the lagoon near Cook's Ram Head to search, unsuccessfully for the whaleboat's anchor.
 Although Bass' expedition was unsuccessful in reaching the wreck of the Sydney Cove, due to weather and failing equipment.
 Upon his return to Sydney, Bass conveyed his observations of the tidal change along those parts of the coastline, and his belief of a strait separating The Mainland of Australia and Tasmania.
-Bass' speculations were confirmed in 1798–99, when he joined Mathew Flinders in the sloop Norfolk, when they circumnavigated Tasmania.
+Bass' speculations were confirmed in 1798–99, when he joined Matthew Flinders in the sloop Norfolk, when they circumnavigated Tasmania.